Biblioranking fundamental physics: Ranking authors

 \subsection{Author Rank}

-As outlined in the introduction, the citation matrix between authors (properly normalized) $C_{A'\to A}$ defined in eq.\eq{Cmatrix} allows to define an AuthorRank as \beq \mathscr{R}_A = \wp \sum_{A'} \mathscr{R}_{A'} C_{A'\to A} +\alpha(1- \wp)\,.\eeq where the second term gives a constant weight to each author, independently from the number and quality of its papers.
-While formally analogous to the ranking of papers, this ranking of authors is not a model of a physical process, because one reads papers, not authors.
-The graph corresponding to the matrix $C_{A'\to A}$ contains cycles and also loops on the same note (self-citations): here we use $\wp=0.9$, such that self-citations cannot boost the AuthorRank by more than one order of magnitude.
+As outlined in the introduction, the citation matrix between authors (properly normalized) $C_{A'\to A}$ defined in \eq{Cmatrix} allows to define an AuthorRank as \beq \mathscr{R}_A = \wp \sum_{A'} \mathscr{R}_{A'} C_{A'\to A} +\alpha(1- \wp)\,,\eeq where the second term gives a constant weight to each author, independently from the number and quality of its papers. {The network of citations among authors avoids time-directness, up to time-scales comparable to the scientific ages of authors (which is enough for some goals, such as studying how senior authors evaluate the work of younger authors).} While formally analogous to the ranking of papers, this ranking of authors is not a model of a physical process, because one reads papers, not authors.
+The graph corresponding to the matrix $C_{A'\to A}$ contains cycles and also loops on the same node (self-citations): here we use $\wp=0.9$, such that self-citations cannot boost the AuthorRank by more than one order of magnitude.

-The left column of table~\ref{tab:AR} shows the all-time AuthorRank.
+The left column of \tabl{AR} shows the all-time AuthorRank.
 We see the emergence of old authors such as Einstein, which were absent from previous top-rankings because poorly covered and cited in the too recent {\sc InSpire} database.
 Of course, the incompleteness of \inspire before $\sim 1960$ makes results about older authors semi-quantitative.

-This issue is avoided in the other columns of table~\ref{tab:AR}, where we show the AuthorRank recomputed by restricting to recent papers only.
+This issue is avoided in the other columns of \tabl{AR}, where we show the AuthorRank recomputed by restricting to recent papers only.